 More emotionally comfortable outcomes may be expected if the sister-figure is a professional physician or medical worker, social worker, military officer, or other career in ministries of service.
 However, the addictions signification is improved only in the sense that access to the misused substance is facilitated.

 In the nativity of a husband, kalatra-karaka Zukra in 6th-from-Chandra or Zukra in 6th-from-Lagna may indicate that one cherishes enjoyment of accusation and argument which will eventually erode the trust of marriage.

 Both husband and wife are implicated. one might never be emotionally settled into any marriage, no matter how many repeats, although the first marriage is the most difficult emotionally.

 The wife is prone to conflict and contentiousness.
 Her nativity may feature a conspicuous Kuja Dosha.
-However the male native also enjoys a good argument with agents of the 6th-from-Chandra.
+However, the male native also enjoys a good argument with agents of the 6th-from-Chandra.
 It is an aesthetic taste for him too; the plaint of the victim is familiar to him.
-Typically the agents of 6th-from-Chandra and 8th-from-Chandra pose the greatest emotional challenges in life.
+Typically the agents of 6th-from-Chandra and the revolutionary, emotionally turbulent, perpetually transformative, trauma-inducing 8th-from-Chandra pose the greatest emotional challenges in life.